Lego minifigure: Figures built entirely from standard bricks

 Creator sets also often feature animals built entirely of more classic Lego bricks.
-Some droids from Star Wars, such as droidekas, dwarf- and homing spider droids and pit droids and various animals and other creatures, appearing in themes like Harry Potter, The Lord of the Rings or Vikings, like dragons, the giant dog Fluffy, or giant spiders like Shelob, Aragog or the mirkwood spiders are entirely brick-built.
+Some droids from Star Wars and various animals and other creatures appearing in themes like Harry Potter or The Lord of the Rings like dragons are entirely brick-built.
 Some of these figures are still considered "minifigures".
 At the Legoland parks, the standardized Miniland design has long been used as a template for brick-built figures, and has occasionally appeared in sets.

 Nanofigures

 Lego Nanofigures are miniature versions of original minifigures, following the same general shape, but without any moving parts, roughly the same height as a regular minifigure's legs.
 From 2010, they were initially produced in metal colors to represent trophies and statuettes, but from 2011 onwards they got printing to represent characters in sets produced in micro-scale, too small for regular minifigures, or to represent diminutive characters such as Ant-Man.
 They are also available in smaller scale sets such as 71043 "Hogwarts Castle".